 “So far, Västra Götalandsregionen is sending the largest quantities of samples.
 The samples come from the healthcare and elderly care systems, but we are ready to expand further following the prioritisation of groups to be tested.
 This prioritisation is set up by the Public Health Agency, which is commissioned to coordinate the testing at a national level”, says Lars Engstrand.

 “We are now analyzing 7 000 samples per week.
-To date, 12 000 samples have been analyzed at the SciLifeLab facility”, says Peter Nilsson (SciLifeLab/KTH).
+To date, 12 000 samples have been analyzed at the SciLifeLab unit”, says Peter Nilsson (SciLifeLab/KTH).

 The team is collaborating with both Danderyd Hospital and Karolinska University Hospital, analyzing controls and samples from the hospital staff members.
 There have also been many negative and positive controls and other samples delivered through the Public Health Agency.